HomeArchiveBlog

 return c

 Grid dimensions may also be written as (start, stop) or (start, stop, step) tuples.
+A whole grid can be named with allo.grid(..., name="ij"), which labels the loop-like operation (not the individual axes).

 @kernel

-def strided_grid(out: "i32[8, 8]"):
+def strided_grid(out: i32[8, 8]):

 for i, j in allo.grid((0, 8, 2), (1, 8, 2)):